saurabh8853562308/Eco-Track/ResumeAnalyzer/README.md

 ## Development notes

-- The current project uses a non-standard layout (Java sources in `src`, webapp in `Webcontent`) to match the original layout.
-If you prefer a standard Maven layout, I can migrate sources to `src/main/java` and web assets to `src/main/webapp`.
+- The project now uses the standard Maven layout: Java sources in `src/main/java` and web assets in `src/main/webapp`.
 - The `pom.xml` contains PDFBox as `pdfbox-app` and `slf4j-simple` as runtime binder for local runs.

 ## Commands summary